henrico/Portfolio/README.md

 As part of my portfolio, I have created this example that demonstrates my abilities in software development.

+This application is designed to schedule routes for trade ships.
+Users can add elements to a product shipping route, and once all items have been added, a schedule can be created.
+The application then uses speed and availability to determine the warehouse and ship that will fulfill and deliver the order on time.

 ## Setting up the Backend

 ### Prerequisites